 Who doesn’t love a quick simple look to switch things up or half up half down natural hair?
 Especially when you can add extra volume or length to your hair.
 Curly clip in human extensions for black hair are a great way to pump up any natural hairstyle!
-It is great to have a little extra inspiration on how to wear the hair when making an investment.
-I wanted to show you 6 different ways you can wear your klips.
+It is great to have a? little extra inspiration on how to wear the hair when making an investment. klips.

 2) Low Ponytail